edcrewe/saas-interview-challenge1/python/fr-helm-celery/README.rst

 -  root@f2cd7f344bcb:/# cd /opt/fr-helm-celery && flask run -h 0.0.0.0

 You will see any requests coming in via http://localhost:5000 on the console.

+NOTE: If you use make run then you will need to restart the container for code changes to be seen in gunicorn (restart web) or in celery (restart celery).

 Linting
 -------